AgileCloudInstitute/AgileCloudManager/README.md

 1. Run the Pipeline task that calls the project-repo-build module using the `apply` command.
 (Variables have been automatically imported for you for this demo.)

-      #Navigate to the same `pipeline-scripts` directory if you are not already there
+      #Navigate to the same `pipeline-tasks` directory if you are not already there
-      cd /home/aci-user/cloned-repos/agile-cloud-manager/pipeline-scripts
+      cd /home/aci-user/cloned-repos/agile-cloud-manager/pipeline-tasks
       python3 installProjectRepoBuild.py

 2. Validate that the project, repository, and build have been created in the Azure DevOps portal.
 And validate that the code was cloned into the new repository.